tomwhite/reflect/README.md

 I have a puzzle generator that creates random puzzles with 6 or 7 pieces.
 It starts with all possible beams, then tries to gradually remove them (at random) until the solution is no longer unique.
 I then try to solve the puzzle myself, and if I like it I'll use it on the website.

+Here's a [notebook](./combinatorics.ipynb) that goes through the process of counting the number of Reflect puzzles, and how that helps find solutions to puzzles and generate new puzzles.

 There is certainly more to discover about what makes a good puzzle.

 ## History